pubkey/rxdb/docs-src/offline-first.md

 ## Multi-tab usage just works

-Many, even big websites like amazon, reddit and stackoverflow do not handle multi tab usage correctly.
+Many, even big websites like amazon, reddit and stack overflow do not handle multi tab usage correctly.
 When a user has multiple tabs of the website open and does a login on one of these tabs, the state does not change on the other tabs.
 On offline first applications, there is always exactly one state of the data across all tabs.
 Offline first databases (like RxDB) store the data inside of IndexedDb and **share the state** between all tabs of the same origin.

 <p align="center">